 If the overall performance of solid and hollow light guides is evaluated for the case of an optimized concentration factor, also reflection and absorption have to be considered: Total reflection outperforms coated or polished surfaces.
 Internal absorption for Plexiglas is in the order of \SI{1}{\percent\per\centi\meter} and can be neglected\footnote{Note that absorption in data sheets usually includes the effect of Fresnel reflection at both surfaces.}.
 If light guides are covered by a protective window which is optically not coupled, an additional Fresnel loss of about \SI{4}{\percent} has to be taken into account at each window-air interface.
 This is always the case in the application of hollow light guides.

 Optimized light guides are designed such that the maximum acceptance angle of the silicon is exhausted by incoming rays.
 That means that for each outgoing ray, at least one light path exists that leads the photon out of the guide.
 Consequently, optical coupling to a light guide leads to a reduced probability for these photons to be reflected back into the sensor.
 Contrary, in case of the application of non-optimized guides, photons might be internally reflected back to the sensor and trigger random cells instead of direct neighbors.
-These cells have a higher probability to be fully charged as direct neighbors might have been discharged by other crosstalk photons already.
-For the first crosstalk photon, this is not the case as neighbors are generally charged.
-Therefore these reflected photons increase the probability for higher multiplicities which means that the crosstalk probability decreases less with non-optimized light guides or might even slightly increase.
+These cells have a higher probability to be fully charged, as direct neighbors might have been discharged by other crosstalk photons already.
+For the first crosstalk photon, this is not the case, as neighbors are generally charged.
+Therefore these reflected photons increase the probability for higher multiplicities which means that non-optimized light guides can even increase the crosstalk probability.